pisarukv/fura/README.md

 # Examples
 To launch the binary all you need to do is write `./fura` (for macos or linux) or `fura` (for Windows).
- You can either put binary file to the folder with repository either pass the `-repo` param with path of repo.
+ You can either put binary file to the folder with repository either pass the `--repo` (`-r`) param with path of repo.
 ![alt text](https://github.com/cali4888/fura/blob/master/images/scan_start.png)

 After finishing running data will be saved to json with the name of repository.